 In an internal email exchange between MIT Media Lab’s director Joi Ito and the Lab’s director of development Peter Cohen, Ito stated ‘This is a $2M gift from Bill Gates directed by Jeffrey Epstein’.
 Cohen replied that ‘for gift recording purposes, we will not be mentioning Jeffrey’s name as the impetus for this gift.’

-Meanwhile, it has also emerged that Bill Gates met with Jeffrey Epstein on at least one occasion to discuss how to increase philanthropy among the wealthy and reportedly travelled on Jeffrey Epstein’s private jet from New Jersey to Palm Beach in March 2013 according to flight records.
+Meanwhile, it has also emerged that Bill Gates met with Jeffrey Epstein on at least one occasion to discuss how to increase philanthropy among the wealthy and is alleged to have travelled on Jeffrey Epstein’s private jet from New Jersey to Palm Beach in March 2013 according to flight records reported in US and UK media.

 A spokesperson for Bill Gates, quoted in the New Yorker article, said that ‘any claim that Epstein directed any programmatic or personal grantmaking for Bill Gates is completely false.’